-Care should be taken to avoid excessive contact with the coated surface.

-Pilkington Eclipse AdvantageTM Low-E Glass should be cut, washed, and generally processed with the reflective coated surface facing up.
-Note heat treatment (see below) can be with the coating down against clean rollers.
+Care should be taken to avoid excessive contact with the coated surface of Pilkington Solar-E[TM] glass.
+Pilkington Solar-E[TM] glass should be cut, washed, and generally processed with the coated surface facing up.
+Note: heat treatment (see below) can be with the coating down against clean rollers.